-Macondo discharge.
+from macrofauna to the microorganisms living in sediments - are recovering from the Macondo discharge.
 While we saw increased diversity of large organisms in the vicinity of the wellhead, we saw some things at MC118 and MC253 that still have us scratching our heads.
 It will take some time to process all the samples so that we can tell a 2010 vs. 2014 story at MC118, and before we can quantify the differences at the MC252 and MC253 sites.
 All in all, we obtained a treasure trove of samples that will keep various graduate students and post docs busy for quite some time.
 I'm very excited to see and ponder the data as it's coming across my desk," Joye said.

 Researchers employed a diverse array of methods for data collection, including a multibeam echosounder to identify sites of oil and gas seepage, CTDs, core samples, methane sensors, and many more, and captured some amazing images from a high definition camera attached to Alvin at their various research sites.
 During the Atlantis cruise, ECOGIG scientists tested out newly developed "mini-lander" technology.
 These mini-landers were equipped with a suite of sensors to measure conductivity, oxygen, temperature, pCO2, and methane concentration.
-By positioning the minilander system at a distance from an active gas vent, and then adjacent to it, researchers were able to document for the first time the impact of localized venting on methane concentration fields.
+By positioning the mini-lander system at a distance from an active gas vent, and then adjacent to it, researchers were able to document for the first time the impact of localized venting on methane concentration fields.

 Researchers returned to a site they initially visited in December 2010 that was impacted by the oil spill.
 Of note, the site that was devoid of sea life and macrofauna on that initial visit was now occupied by a variety of organisms, including fish, shrimp, eels, sea cucumbers, and brittle sea stars, just to name a few.
 "It is difficult to say with certainty whether this site has returned to "pre-DWH" conditions, because we don't have data from this site before 2010 but it's clearly much more active biologically in 2014 compared to 2010," Joye noted.
-Scientists encountered a "mysterious caramel brown layer" on the 2010 dive and found that it still remains nearly
+Scientists encountered a "mysterious caramel brown layer" on the 2010 dive and found that it still remains nearly four years later.
+Additional research is needed to understand what comprises this layer and how it differs from the normal marine sediment layer underneath it.
+"The caramel layer is rich in hydrocarbons and is quite unique compared to similar samples we obtained from other sites near the wellhead in 2010.
+We will be quantifying the concentrations of various hydrocarbons in the layer now (2014) to compare the data to 2010.
+This information will help us elucidate whether the sediments are now more "habitable" compared to 2010," Joye said.

-In the hydrocarbon-rich Green Canyon 600 region, spots where sulfideand methane-rich subsurface fluids reach the seafloor are marked by highly conspicuous sulfur-oxidizing bacteria and elemental sulfur particles that form a white surface coating on the seafloor sediments.
-The sulfidic seep sediments are collected using push cores, and are returned to the surface in Alvin's sampling basket that is visible on the right.
-(Photo Credit: A. Teske, University of North Carolina, selected from Alvin's external video system, Woods Hole Oceanographic Institution.)
+In the hydrocarbon-rich Green Canyon 600 region, spots where sulfide- and methane-rich subsurface fluids reach the seafloor are marked by highly conspicuous sulfur-oxidizing bacteria and elemental sulfur particles that form a white surface coating on the seafloor sediments.
+The sulfidic seep sediments are collected using push cores, and are returned to the surface in Alvin's sampling basket.

 Mandy Joye takes notes during Alvin dive 4687.
 Recording observations as well as times and positions is crucial, so events can later be tracked in the dive's video record.
-(Photo Credit: Antonia Juhasz.)
+Photo Credit: Antonia Juhasz.